bahrus/xtal-sip/README.md

 So what to do?

+If downloading of files were sequential and predictable, the solution would be simple -- the first file would contain all the mixins that are needed more than once.
+But this is of course unreleastic, but it kind of suggests two possible pathways.

 ### Approach I

-If downloading of files were sequential and predictable, the solution would be simple -- the first file would contain all the mixins that are needed more than once.
-But this is of course unreleastic, but it kind of suggests a pathway:

 1. Each component in the family sharing mixins should provide two distributions -- unbundled, and bundled, that includes all the mixins that that particular component requires.
 Each commonly shared mixin is given a never changing string guid.
 2. Being that JavaScript is currently single threaded, this step is thankfully easy -- each component only uses its own copy of the mixin if it isn't yet registered using the string based guid as the key identifier.
 Otherwise, it uses the already registered one (there goes Typescript support?)